RadimPesa/cloudify-occi-puppet-example/README.md

 # One Node Scipion Web Tools Portal

-This is an example of deployment of one node Scipion Web Tools portal started via FedCloud OCCI.
+This is an example of deployment of one node Scipion Web Tools (https://github.com/I2PC/scipion-web) portal started via OCCI on EGI FedCloud.
 Service deployment is managed by custom Puppet interface which supports r10k (Puppetfile), Hiera bindings and access to Cloudify context (ctx).
 Tested on CentOS 7.x.

-This example was prepared for purposes of Cloud Orchestration Training  organized by MU within H2020 West-Life project.
+This example was prepared for purposes of *Cloud Orchestration Training* organized by MU within H2020 West-Life project (http://about.west-life.eu/).

 ## Standalone Cloudify